End-Stage Alcoholism

 Alcohol Dependency

 The fourth stage is alcohol dependency.
-At this point, the drinker depends on alcohol to feel “normal” and may experience negative symptoms or feelings when they are not drinking.
+At this point, the drinker depends on alcohol to feel normal and may experience alcohol withdrawal symptoms or negative feelings when they are not drinking.
 This dependency may have underlying emotional and mental motivations.

 Addiction/Alcoholism

 The fifth stage is addiction to alcohol or alcoholism.
-When a person has become an alcoholic, they begin to exhibit a variety of behaviors that have a negative impact on their health and personal and professional lives.
-For example, alcoholics will continue to drink despite it causing them negative consequences.
+When a person has developed an alcohol use disorder (AUD), they begin to develop a tolerance to alcohol and exhibit a variety of behaviors that have a negative impact on their health and personal and professional lives.
+Despite this, many people people continue to drink.

 End-Stage Alcoholism

-Lastly the final stage, known as the end-stage of alcohol abuse, is the point where the alcoholic is experiencing very serious health and mental issues.
+The final stage, known as the end-stage of alcohol abuse, is the point where a person is experiencing very serious health and mental issues.
 It could end in death.

 End-Stage Alcoholism And Health Complications

 End-stage alcoholism typically presents a number of health complications.
-First the liver becomes damaged, possibly permanently.
-The liver gains fats and inflammation, eventually leading to liver scarring.
+First, the liver becomes damaged, possibly permanently.
+Liver enzymes become elevated, signifying damage, and the liver gains fats and inflammation, eventually leading to scarring.
 The result of the damage is often liver disease or cirrhosis.

 The damaged liver can cause other complications in the body since it is a vital organ.
 The liver is responsible for over 500 tasks to ensure the body is functioning as healthy as possible.
-Other health complications, like heart problems and stroke, stem from chronic alcohol abuse in end-stage alcoholism.
-Risks of dementia and cancer increase.
-Even brain damage and hepatitis can occur in end-stage alcoholics.
+Other long-term health risks of alcohol abuse, like heart problems and stroke, stem from chronic alcohol abuse in end-stage alcoholism.
+Risks of dementia, cancer, and hepatitis increase.
+Addiction can also affect the brain, causing brain damage and cognitive impairment in the end-stage of alcoholism.

 Wernicke-Korsakoff Syndrome And End-Stage Alcoholism

-Wernicke-Korsakoff Syndrome (WKS), also called alcohol dementia, occurs most frequently in end-stage alcoholism.
-With this syndrome, there is a shortage of vitamin B-1, which manifests as dementia-like traits.
+Wernicke-Korsakoff Syndrome, also called alcohol dementia, occurs most frequently in end-stage alcoholism.
+While it only affects 1-2% of the US population, it’s likely underreported.
+With this syndrome, there is a shortage of vitamin B-1, which manifests as dementia-like traits, like confusion and memory loss.
 Also called Wernicke Encephalopathy, this condition produces leg tremors, staggering, vision changes, and problems maintaining balance.
-Lastly, people are often confused and have problems staying sharp or learning new things.
 Drooping lids, hallucinations, and double vision are also symptoms associated with this condition.

 Early Signs Of Liver Disease From Alcoholism

-In the end-stages of alcoholism there are noticeable health conditions, like jaundice from liver failure.
+In the end-stages of alcoholism there are noticeable health conditions, like jaundice, from liver failure.
 There are also more subtle signs like itchy skin, fluid retention, fatigue, and bleeding.
-If you know someone who drinks regularly and has these symptoms, call a treatment provider to discuss treatment options.
+If you know someone who drinks regularly and has these symptoms, have them reach out to a treatment provider to discuss their treatment options.

 Am I In Danger Of Alcoholism?

 If someone increases their drinking significantly, there could be a problem.
-Heavy drinking is a threatening practice which can easily transition into alcoholism or an alcohol use disorder.
-If you or a loved one denies alcohol abuse or cannot cut back on drinking, there may be a danger of alcoholism.
+Heavy drinking is a threatening practice which can easily transition into alcoholism or an AUD.
+If you or a loved one struggles with alcohol use and does not know how to stop drinking, there may be a danger of alcoholism.

 Find Help Today